 Sunrise Inn, formerly called Tsunami Inn, is now under new ownership.
-I have personally stayed at this quaint little place at least a dozen times.
-For quite a while, it was really the only decent place to stay in Puerto Armuelles.
-I guess you could say, the owners, Bob and Scott, were pioneers of a sort.
+I have personally stayed at this quaint little boutique hotel at least a dozen times.
 It is well worth a stay if you are planning a visit to Puerto – the only trick is finding the place!

-Tsunami Inn is located at the far west end of the town of Puerto Armuelles, and to arrive at the front entrance, you have to drive through a neighborhood called San Vicente, on a dirt road.
+Sunrise Inn is located on the beach at the far west end of the town of Puerto Armuelles, and to arrive at the front entrance, you have to drive through a neighborhood called San Vicente, on a dirt road.
 The first thought that will go through your mind is “this can’t be the right way”, but keep going!
 You will either drive on a narrow paved road to the end of the street and turn left at the small sign nailed to a tree, or hug the beach on a bumpy dirt road until you see the colorful cabanas on your right.
-That’s how I found it the first time.
+That’s how I found it the first time ~ by accident!

-Once you arrive, you will be welcomed by one of the owners.
-Bob has retired and the Inn is currently run by the husband and wife team of Scott and Bonnie.
-They are always around and treat everyone like family.
+Once you arrive, you will be welcomed by the owner, Ron Schings .
+He is always around and treats everyone like family.
 The focal point of the hotel is a beautifully maintained small swimming pool and a rancho with a bar and tables behind it.
-The outside living area is surrounded by 6 colorful cabanas where the guests stay.
-Rates run from $50-60 per night, with discounts for extended stays.
+The outside living area is surrounded by 7 colorful cabanas where the guests stay.
+Rates are $50 per night, with discounts for extended stays.
 Each of the private cabanas has an ocean view.
 There is even a resident monkey and 2 small parrots to entertain you!

 Enjoy your stay!